 Every morning, security guard Park directs traffic and ensures a smooth flow of arrivals as students make their way to school.
 Park’s charisma in organizing chaotic daily traffic jams stems from his years of service in the South Korean military.

-Park first enrolled due to adverse circumstances at home.
+Park first enrolled due to financial burdens at home.
 Park said, “I initially joined because my family was facing difficult circumstances, and I had to enlist out of necessity.
 Over time, I decided it was best that I continued with my military career, especially during the tough economic periods after the IMF crisis.”

 Park said, “At that time, due to the IMF crisis, the military had a lot of new recruits–about 250 people–and we spent our time together playing soccer, engaging in club activities, and enjoying life outside of training.
 Those four years were definitely the most fun and fulfilling period of my entire military career.”